 After the film came and went, and Wojtowicz got his release from prison, he moved back in with his mother in New York (Eden had left him for someone else before dying of AIDS-related pneumonia in 1987).

 John Wojtowicz spent the rest of his days in New York.
-At one point, he even applied to work as a guard at a Chase Bank, claiming “I’m the guy from Dog Day Afternoon, and if I’m guarding your bank, nobody’s going to rob the Dog’s bank.”
-They declined and he spent some of his final years on welfare before dying of cancer in 2006.
+At one point, he even applied to work as a guard at a Chase Bank, reportedly claiming, “I’m the guy from Dog Day Afternoon, and if I’m guarding your bank, nobody’s going to rob the Dog’s bank.”
+They declined.
+He spent some of his final years on welfare before dying of cancer in 2006.